Adeleye-Emmanuel/covid19_data_analysis/README.md

 In the course of the analysis the following steps were taken before and during the analysis;

 1).
 Gathered data from three different sources; ncdc website, and john hopkins github repoitory and covid_external_data repository
-* Web scrapped the dataframeusing pd.read_html()
+* Web scrapped the dataframe using pd.read_html()
-* Dowloaded the files from John Hopkins Data Repository
+* Web scrapped the data from the John Hopkins repository
 * Downloaded external data from Covid_external Repository

 2).
 NCDC DATA